algolia/autocomplete/packages/website/docs/getting-started.md

 npm install @algolia/autocomplete-js@alpha
 ```

-If you do not wish to use a package manager, you can use standalone endpoints:
+If you don't want to use a package manager, you can use standalone endpoints:

 ```html
 <!-- jsDelivr -->